Sports & adventure trip

 After the visit, we’ll take you to lunch in the surrounding rural area and afterwards take you back to Zagreb.

 Breakfast at the hotel.
-If you've got the some time to spare, we recommend you visit Ferdinand Budicki Automobile Museum at the shopping mall Westgate, on the surface area of 2000 m2.
-There are 30 cars and 15 motorcycles exhibited at the museum, with the most valuable ones including the 55 000 EUR Buick and Mercedes Pagoda.
-Ferdinand Budicki was one of the founders of the first Croatian Automobile Club in Zagreb in 1906, when the top speed was 30 km/h, the front wheels were small and the rear were large.
+Before you leave, we recommend you visit the Ferdinand Budicki Automobile Museum at the shopping mall Westgate.
+On the surface area of 2000 m2 There are 30 cars and 15 motorcycles exhibited.
 The main exhibits presenting the 115-year-old automotive culture in Croatia are old cars, motorcycles and bikes, and they provide insight into the pioneering era of the automotive beginnings in Croatia.

 We will double-check availability and make reservations for your rooms, restaurants, guides etc.